electron/electron/docs/api/menu.md

 ### Main Menu's Name

-On macOS the label of application menu's first item is always your app's name, no matter what label you set.
-To change it you have to change your app's name by modifying your app bundle's `Info.plist` file.
-See [About Information Property List Files][AboutInformationPropertyListFiles] for more information.
+On macOS the label of the application menu's first item is always your app's name, no matter what label you set.
+To change it, modify your app bundle's `Info.plist` file.
+See
+[About Information Property List Files][AboutInformationPropertyListFiles] for more information.

 ## Setting Menu for Specific Browser Window (*Linux* *Windows*)

-The [`setMenu` method][setMenu] of browser windows can set the menu of certain browser window.
+The [`setMenu` method][setMenu] of browser windows can set the menu of certain browser windows.

 ## Menu Item Position